actualbudget/actual/docs/budgeting/categories.md

 ![](/img/categories/CategoriesMerged.png)

+## Expanding, Collapsing or Hiding Categories
+Updates, in June and July 2023, added the ability to (a) *expand or collapse category groups* by clicking on the three dots at the top of the Category list and (b) *hide categories* that are no longer needed (using the down arrow by each category name).
+Hidden categories can be viewed, when needed, by clicking on the three dots at the top of the category list.
+The screenshots above do not currently reflect these enhancements.

 ## Category Notes

 It is possible to add notes to Categories, to do this hover over the category that you would like to add a note to, a paper icon will appear.